roman-koshchei/sandbox/README.md

 # Sandbox

-Development Sandbox to try implement different features
+Development Sandbox to try implement different features.
+Try to not make bad code, but also go away from old standarts.

 Plan: